 • Intoxication.
 When a driver is intoxicated due to alcohol or drugs, their reaction time, judgment, and other driving skills are impaired, making it much more likely that they'll lose control.
 Rollovers can also occur when a person makes a sudden steering movement to avoid a crash caused by another motorist.

 • Vehicle defects.
 Defective vehicle parts or design might also play a part in a crash.
-Tires blowouts or malfunctioning brakes are a few of the flaws that result in vehicles flipping over.
-In some of these cases, the vehicle and parts manufacturer could be held responsible in a product liability lawsuit.
+Tires, blowouts, or malfunctioning brakes are a few flaws resulting in vehicles flipping over.
+The vehicle and parts manufacturer could sometimes be liable in a product liability lawsuit.

 Your Right to Compensation in a Rollover Accident